-Following up with a quick thank-you email after a phone interview can keep you on an employer’s radar, but done incorrectly—it can turn them off.
+Following up with a quick thank-you email after a phone interview is not only polite, but can also keep you on an employer’s radar.
+However, done incorrectly, it can turn them off.

 A phone interview or phone screening is typically a first step in the interview process, so it’s a great time to show them your interest and professionalism.
 If you’re still interested in the position after the call, you should send a thank-you email.

-Wait about a day, but no more than two, to send the email
+1. Wait about a day, but no more than two

-There’s no need to send an email while you’re still top of mind—you want to use it as a chance to keep yourself on their radar.
+There’s no need to send an email the second you get off the phone while you’re still top of mind—you want to use it as a chance to keep yourself on their radar.
 One to two days is a good rule of thumb when following up after a phone interview.
 Any longer and it’ll feel like you forgot.

 Your interviewer will likely have talked to other candidates the same day, so make it easy for them to identify you.
-For example, Thanks for taking the time to talk to me on Tuesday morning.
+Reference the date of the call and something they said that stood out to you as being particularly helpful or interesting.

 This should be the one that’s on your resume.
 Keep things consistent; make it easy for them to find you in an email inbox.
-Use an email address that has your name it in—thematic email addresses like californiamarketer@gmail will make it harder for them to find you.
+Use a professional email address that has your name it in—thematic email addresses like californiamarketer@gmail will make it harder and more confusing for them to find you.

 As we’ll see in some examples, you’ll want to give them a specific indication of why you’re interested in the position.
 For example, I’m glad we got to discuss the new products the team is developing—that kind of customer-focused attention to detail gets me excited about the position.